The Effect of Sampling Temperature on Problem Solving in Large Language Models: Introduction

 Higher temperatures also increase the probability of model hallucination.
 Hallucination is a phenomenon where an LLM produces statistically probable responses that are factually incorrect or nonsensical.
 As a result, optimal temperature selection is also a balance between creativity and hallucination \cite{Lee2023}.

 Practical guidelines for choosing a sampling temperature for a specific task or problem domain are often vague or anecdotal.
-Prompt engineering guides often provide hypothetical examples of optimal sample temperatures for various tasks.
-However, they rarely cite any sources or provide empirical evidence\footnote{A few empirical studies exist that indicate sampling temperature does have an effect on LLM performance on some types of problem-solving tasks (e.g., code generation, engineering exams, etc.) \cite{Xu2022, Pursnani2023, Zhu2023}}.
+Prompt-engineering guides often provide hypothetical examples of optimal sampling temperatures for various tasks.
+However, they rarely cite any sources or provide empirical evidence.\footnote{A few empirical studies exist that indicate sampling temperature does have an effect on LLM performance on some types of problem-solving tasks (e.g., code generation, engineering exams, etc.) \cite{Xu2022, Pursnani2023, Zhu2023}.}

-As a result, the current state of choosing the optimal sample temperature for specific problems is largely based on guesswork, gut instinct, non-systematic experimentation, and iterative refinement\footnote{Even the GPT-4 Technical Report explains that the authors used their “best-guess” when choosing sampling temperatures while evaluating GPT-4 on various benchmarks.
-See Appendix A in the GPT-4 Technical Report \cite{OpenAI_GPT4_Report}.}.
+As a result, the current state of choosing the optimal sampling temperature for specific problems is largely based on guesswork, gut instinct, non-systematic experimentation, and iterative refinement.\footnote{For example, OpenAI's GPT-3.5 API allowed users to set the sampling temperature from 0.0 to 1.0 with a default of 0.7.
+GPT-4's API expanded this range from 0.0 to 2.0 with a default of 1.0.
+No explanation from OpenAI has been provided for these default values or their change from GPT-3.5 to GPT-4 \cite{OpenAI_Forum}.}$^{,}$\footnote{Even the GPT-4 Technical Report explains that the authors used their “best-guess” when choosing sampling temperatures while evaluating GPT-4 on various benchmarks.
+See Appendix A in the GPT-4 Technical Report \cite{OpenAI_GPT4_Report}.}